 Naturally, their conversations are duplicitous and misleading, but there’s always an underlying truth to their words that both men understand.
 It speaks to a social identity both men share, marred into bitter hatred by Japanese intervention.
 It seems obvious that by removing the barriers keeping these men on opposite ends of the law they’d make great friends.
-However, neither man ends up playing into the other’s hands, their conflict transcends allegiances and politics and becomes a study in the dynamics which shape brotherhoods and alliances.
+However, neither man ends up playing into the other’s hands, their conflict transcends allegiances and politics and becomes a study in the dynamics which shape brotherhoods.
 All of it culminates in a phenomenal mid-film train sequence that proves stupendously potent as a thriller of heists, confidence games and, yes, even a shootout.
 No previous film of Kim Je-woon demonstrates more virtuoso in his craft for generating in suspense.
 He turns the train—already a claustrophobic environment—into a throat gripped in an ever-tightening stranglehold.